ccleberg/cmc.pub/content/blog/2021-03-19-clone-github-repos.md

 # Moving Repositories to a New Host

 Now that you have all of your code repositories cloned to your local computer, you may want to change the remote host (e.g., moving from GitHub to GitLab).
-To do this, let\'s create another bash script:
+To do this, let's create another bash script:

 ```sh
 nano change_remote_urls.sh
 ```

 Past the following information and be sure to change the URL information to whichever host you are moving to.
-For this example, I am looping through all of my cloned GitHub directories and changing them to Sourcehut (e.g. `<YOUR_NEW_REMOTE_URL>` -\> `git@git.sr.ht:~myusername`).
+For this example, I am looping through all of my cloned GitHub directories and changing them to Sourcehut (e.g.
+`<YOUR_NEW_REMOTE_URL>` -> `git@git.sr.ht:~myusername`).

 ```sh
 # List all sub-directories in the current directory